There are several ways to do this:

 - Specifies the maximum size of a single line in the

-should read messages from the kernel message ring buffer (KMsg
+systemd-journaldshould read messages from the kernel message ring buffer (KMsg).
+Here, it’s set toyes.

 - Determines whether